Pablo Longueira

-Juan Pablo Longueira Montes (born August 12, 1958) is a Chilean right-wing politician and industrial civil engineer who served as Minister of Economy, Development and Tourism of Chile from 2011 to 2013.
+Juan Pablo Longueira Montes (born August 12, 1958) is a Chilean politician and civil engineer who served as Minister of Economy, Development and Tourism of Chile from 2011 to 2013.
 He was a founding member of the Independent Democratic Union (UDI) being very close to Jaime Guzmán.

 Within the UDI he led the social-conservative camp, which coexisted with Jovino Novoa's liberal-conservative faction.
 The faction led by Longueira was characterised by its political work in poor sectors.

-During the 1980s he earned a reputation of a boots on the ground politician who aided shanty town dwellers.
+During the 1980s, he earned a reputation of a boots on the ground politician who aided shanty town dwellers.
 Longueira served as a Senator before being appointed by President Sebastián Piñera to serve in the Cabinet.
 He was previously a deputy from 1990 until 2006.

 Following a retirement from politics since his aborted presidential candidacy in 2013 in 2020 Longueira announced his return to politics.
 His comeback has so far been marked by failed bids to the UDI presidency and the Constitutional Convention and the voluntary end of his membership in UDI.

 In connection to his ministerial work during the first Piñera administration Longuera is facing corruption charges, including bribery and tax evasion.